 A beautiful container, planting bed or vegetable garden can be quickly ruined by unwanted pests or an untimely disease.
 Quick action can be the difference between a ruined display and full color all season.

 Seasonal Color:

-Moana Nursery recommends Dr. Earth Final Stop Rose & Flower Insect Killer and Dr. Earth Final Stop Disease Control Fungicide to be applied every two-three weeks to kill and control harmful insects, diseases, molds and fungi.
+Moana Nursery recommends Organocide 3-in-1 Garden Spray to be applied every two-three weeks to kill and control harmful insects, diseases, molds and fungi.
 Begin using only when insects or disease is detected.

 Vegetables: